TriesteCitizen/ctf-writeups/README.md

 - (TryHackMe/Epoch/README.md) ✔️
 - (TryHackMe/Easy Peasy/README.md) ✔️ (add python script for ROT13 if necessary)
 - (TryHackMe/c4ptur3-th3-fl4g/README.md) ✔️
+- (TryHackMe/Agent sudo/README.md) ❎ (Not finished due to no proper configuration of binwalk in VM.
+Will return to it once I have set up my own VM with Kali Linux)

 ## ⚔️ Attack Vectors
 - Check Page Source